 Specify the host(s) or network(s) to deny access to this DNSMux unit on all ports, including the DNS services.
-When this field is empty, no hosts are denied access.
+When this field is empty, no hosts are denied access to DNS services.
 This field is for blocking those hosts trying to attack DNSMux in anyway.
 Format: 1.2.3.4 5.6.7.8